habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 > Note: Any special characters other than `#` will have to be escaped; otherwise, they could be interpreted by the hab-plan-build script when the package is built.

 pkg_upstream_url
-: An upstream project homepage or website URL.
+: Optional.
+An upstream project homepage or website URL.

   ~~~
   pkg_upstream_url=https://github.com/myrepo